 Hosts take travelers into their worlds, helping them feel like an insider, even if for just a few hours.
 Experiences in the Airbnb marketplace must meet Airbnb’s bar for quality; these standards set experiences apart from typical tours.
-To be published, an experience submission must demonstrate expertise, access, and hospitality.
+To be published, an experience submission must demonstrate expertise, insider access, and connection.
 These standards help ensure that the market has high-quality experiences led by knowledgeable, hospitable hosts.

 As you read more about these standards and think about your experience idea, here are a few things to keep in mind:

 ○ Consider not only the expertise you have of your subject matter, but also the unique perspective you can bring to this topic or activity.

 ○ Let your imagination run free; experiences should feature something that guests couldn’t easily do on their own.
 Try differentiating your experience from generic tourist activities.